rtyler/brokenco.de/_posts/2020-10-22-smalltalk-inspiring-otto.md

 [Smalltalk](https://en.wikipedia.org/wiki/Smalltalk).
 If you have some spare time, and haven't yet experienced Smalltalk, you should go download [Pharo](https://pharo.org/) and explore!
-It's a wonderful language and development environment and worth experimenting in your career.
+It's a wonderful language and development environment, and well-worth experimenting with in your career.

 Anyways, back to Otto.

-The syntax above would be the `prompt` step saving some user-provided string (hand-waves right now on how that would manifest in a GUI) and capturing it into the `color` variable.
+The syntax above would be the `prompt` step saving some user-provided string (hand-waves right now on how that would manifest in a GUI) and storing it in the `color` variable.

-Storing is one part of the problem, _using_ is the other more interesting part of the problem.
-I knew I didn't want `if color == 'red' { }` type blocks littering the code, lest a user think that this pipeline language is a programming language for them to build application in!
-(This is a very real problem with Scripted Jenkins Pipelines).
+With variables, storing is one part of the problem, but _using_ is the other much more interesting part.
+I knew I didn't want `if color == 'red' { }` type blocks littering the code, lest a user think that this pipeline language is a programming language for them to build application in! (_This is a very real problem with Scripted Jenkins Pipelines_).

 A related problem I had set aside the day prior was how to handle "block-scoped steps", such as the following in Jenkins: